BenGriffiths/pdo-mysqli-pagination/README.md

 ?>
 ```

-Here's the full list of options, and the descriptions for each:
+Here's the description for each of those options:

 * __results_per_page__: The total number of results to show per page
 * __max_pages_to_fetch__: You can limit the number of pages to fetch in total here